wazo-platform/wazo-doc/source/api_sdk/rest_api/1.1/call_logs.rst

 List Call logs
 ==============

 .. note:: For now, call logs need to be generated before listing.
-See :ref:`next-gen-call-logs`.
+See :ref:`call_logs`.

 ::